robeespi/Deploying-on-AWS-a-dockerized-API-to-predict-the-daily-average-sentiment-of-financial-news-articles/README.md

 http://ec2-54-79-143-239.ap-southeast-2.compute.amazonaws.com/API/PREDICT_AVG_SENTIMENT

-The endpoint accepts parameters from the user in a request like the following.
+<p align=justify>The endpoint accepts parameters from the user in a request like the following.

 {"hold out samples": 20,
 "lag observations": 3,